ZL-Audio/zl-audio.github.io/content/en/plugins/zlequalizer/manual.md

 **Rotary Slider Style**

-- Circular: A rotary control that you move by dragging the mouse in a circular motion, like a knob
+- `Circular`: A rotary control that you move by dragging the mouse in a circular motion, like a knob
-- Horizontal: A rotary control that you move by dragging the mouse left-to-right
+- `Horizontal`: A rotary control that you move by dragging the mouse left-to-right
-- Vertical: A rotary control that you move by dragging the mouse up-and-down
+- `Vertical`: A rotary control that you move by dragging the mouse up-and-down
-- Horiz + Vert: A rotary control that you move by dragging the mouse up-and-down or left-to-right
+- `Horiz + Vert`: A rotary control that you move by dragging the mouse up-and-down or left-to-right
 - Distance: the relative distance that the mouse has to move to drag the slider across the full extent of its range.
 It does not apply to the Circular style.

 **Slider Double Click**

-- Return Default: when you double-click the slider, it returns to the default value; when you double-click the slider with Ctrl/Command, it opens the value editor.
+- `Return Default`: when you double-click the slider, it returns to the default value; when you double-click the slider with Ctrl/Command, it opens the value editor.
-- Open Editor: when you double-click the slider, it opens the value editor; when you double-click the slider with Ctrl/Command, it returns to the default value.
+- `Open Editor`: when you double-click the slider, it opens the value editor; when you double-click the slider with Ctrl/Command, it returns to the default value.

 **Import Controls**